waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Archive: Solved Puzzles & Invalidated Hypotheses
 - **Moving Super Nerd Puzzle - Hypothesis (INVALIDATED):** I can solve the puzzle by herding the Super Nerd into the eastern corner.
 (Test: Attempted to move west.
 Conclusion: Blocked by impassable walls at (3,12) and (4,12), which I initially mistook for invisible walls.)
+- **Interacting with Diary - Hypothesis (INVALIDATED):** Interacting with the diary at (7, 13) will solve the puzzle.
+(Test: Interacted with the diary.
+Conclusion: The Super Nerd at (5, 12) did not move.)

 # V. Core Principles & Lessons Learned
 - **Immediate Maintenance is Paramount:** I must be vigilant in performing maintenance tasks (notepad, agents, tools) immediately.
 Deferring them is a critical process failure.
 I have failed at this in the past by not immediately documenting failed hypotheses.
 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
-- **Hypothesis (INVALIDATED):** Interacting with the diary at (7, 13) will solve the puzzle.
-(Test: Interacted with the diary.
-Conclusion: The Super Nerd at (5, 12) did not move.)

 # VI.
 Reminders
 - **Team Composition:** Use the `team_composition_advisor_agent` to prepare for the Cinnabar Gym battle against Blaine.

 # VII.
 Tool Debugging
 ## Pathfinder Tool
-- **Status:** Critically flawed.
-Fails to find valid paths, incorrectly reporting walkable tiles as unwalkable.
-- **Last Known Good Logic:** The `is_walkable` function tested in the `run_code` diagnostic script on turn 67856 was confirmed to work correctly.
-- **Debugging Plan (as of Turn 67861):**
-  1. Use `code_debugger_agent` to get structured advice on fixing the A* algorithm logic in the main `pathfinder` tool.
-  2. Implement the agent's suggestions.
-  3. Systematically test the fixed tool on a known-good path.
+- **Status:** FIXED!
+The issue was a critical misunderstanding of the map data on my part.
+The tool was correctly identifying impassable tiles that I had mistakenly assumed were walkable.
+The tool's XML parsing and A* logic are now confirmed to be working correctly.
+- **Lesson Learned:** Trust the tool's output over visual inspection, as it reads the ground-truth map data.
+My debugging process was flawed because I was trying to fix a tool that wasn't broken, instead of correcting my own flawed assumptions about the map.